typedb/typedb-docs/01-running-typedb/01-install-and-run.md

 #### APT conflicts

 APT will always try to install the latest version of all dependencies that a package depends on.
-TypeDB's release strategy allows depended packages (such as `typedb-bin`) to be released faster than TypeDB itself to facilitate feature upgrades.
+TypeDB's release strategy allows depended upon packages (such as `typedb-bin`) to be released faster than TypeDB itself to facilitate feature upgrades.

 In these situations, you will encounter the following type of errors: